A couple of years ago, Minnesota Rep. Mike Jaros told me that he

 Resident Bishop of Minnesota United Methodist

-letter for Minnesota's United Methodist Churches'
+letter for Minnesota's United Methodist Church

 ties to the exploitation of our state's Native Americans.
 In a